Hello, everybody! Take a seat because class is in session.

 While we’re on the subject, let’s discuss the proper placement of CTAs.
 There has been a lot of debate on this subject and the closest people have come to a resolution is agreeing to disagree.

 Placement in Blog Posts

 It’s not that much about different opinions as it is about different industries and readers.
 Some companies have found above the fold( immediately visible part of the page) CTAs to work well.
 Other businesses get much better results when they let the viewer read for a bit before introducing a CTA.

-In the past, above the fold CTAs ruled because people rarely scrolled down the page.
+In the past, above-the-fold CTAs was most popular because people rarely scrolled down the page.
 That’s not necessarily the case anymore.
 Visitors are pickier now.
 They want to see value before opting in.
 We’re not saying that above the fold doesn’t work anymore.
 It’s just that it doesn’t work for everybody.

-Squirrly, for example, offers content (as in content writing services).
-We place our CTAs under the fold because we want potential leads to see the quality of our articles.
-Asking them to give out their email or become a client before they sample our content wouldn’t work.
+At Squirrly, for example, we usually place our CTAs under the fold because we want potential leads to see the quality of our articles.
+Asking them to give out their email or become a client before they sample our content wouldn’t work as good.

 ContentVerve experienced the same thing:The IT or beauty product industries, however, get great results by showing the CTA early.
 Many of their customers already know what they want, they’re just looking for the landing page.

 Do your own testing and see which side of the fence you are on.
 Firsthand experience is more valuable here than the advice of any thought leader.